Lucas-mother3/suckless-utils/README.md

 # Suckless Utilities version 6.3
+## Warning

+This is an older version, maintained for archival.
+Check main for an updated version.

 ## About
 These are my builds of suckless software such as dwm and st.
 It's simple to compile these things.